sympower/dt-data-load-tool/docs/website/docs/general-usage/dataset-access/dataset.md

 pip install ibis-framework
 ```

-dlt will then wrap an `ibis.UnboundTable` with a `ReadableIbisRelation` object under the hood that will allow you to modify the query of a reltaion using ibis expressions:
+data_load_tool will then wrap an `ibis.UnboundTable` with a `ReadableIbisRelation` object under the hood that will allow you to modify the query of a reltaion using ibis expressions:

 ```py
 # now that ibis is installed, we can get a dataset with ibis relations